-Depending on the stage of the cancer and how much it has spread or metastasized, surgery may be a good treatment option.
-Epithelial mesothelioma is generally considered a resectable type of mesothelioma, meaning surgery can potentially remove all of the mass of the tumors that is visible.
-Sarcomatoid mesothelioma, on the other hand, is typically considered nonresectable.
+Depending on the stage of the cancer, as well as the extent of spreading, surgery may be a good treatment option.
+Epithelial mesothelioma is generally considered a resectable type of mesothelioma.
+This means surgery can potentially remove the entire visible tumor.
+On the other hand, sarcomatoid mesothelioma is typically nonresectable.

 For pleural epithelial mesothelioma, an extrapleural pneumonectomy, or EPP, is a possible treatment.
 EPPis a surgical procedure that removes the lung along with the pleura where the cancer originated.
 This is typically only done when the cancer has not yet spread to the lymph nodes and there is hope for a cure.
 Patients must be in generally good general health for this complicated and risky surgery.

-One of the factors connected to better survival rates with mesothelioma is the epithelial cell type.
-Because these cells tend to adhere strongly to each other, they metastasize less readily than sarcomatoid cells.
-They will eventually metastasize if they are part of a malignant tumor, but will do so more slowly, giving a patient an overall better prognosis.
+One factor connected to improved mesothelioma survival rates is epithelial cell type.
+Because these cells tend to adhere to one another, they metastasize less readily than sarcomatoid cells.
+Epithelial cells will eventually metastasize if part of a malignant tumor.
+However, they will spread more slowly, giving a patient an overall better prognosis.

-Other factors that affect prognosis include the age and gender of the patient, the patient’s general health, level of nutrition and degree of weight loss, ability to conduct normal everyday activities, and red blood cell, platelet, and white blood cell counts.
-Also important is the stage of the cancer at the time of diagnosis.
+Other factors affecting prognosis include age, gender, general health, nutrition, body weight, and ability to conduct normal everyday activities.
+Also, red blood cell, platelet, and white blood cell counts contribute to prognosis.
+The stage of the cancer at the time of prognosis will also affect outcome.
 The earlier the stage, the better the prognosis will be.
 Therefore, getting an early diagnosis is essential.
 If you have been exposed to asbestos during your career, you should receive regular mesothelioma screenings.

-You should also be aware of symptoms and prepared to see your doctor if you develop signs of this devastating cancer such as pain in chest or ribs, fatigue, loss of appetite, or night sweats.
-If you are diagnosed with mesothelioma, there are legal avenues for you to seek compensation including lawsuits, settlements, and asbestos trust funds.
-A lawyer can help you decide which solution is best for your case.
+You should also be aware of symptoms.
+Be prepared to see your doctor if you develop signs of this devastating cancer such as pain in chest or ribs, fatigue, loss of appetite, or night sweats.
+If you are diagnosed with mesothelioma, there are legal avenues to seek compensation.
+This includes lawsuits, settlements, and asbestos trust funds.
+A qualified lawyer can help you navigate your resources and help you make a case.